Competitive robotics at Jefferson Middle School

 Coach: Ms. Kate McKenzie firstname.lastname@example.org

-Students interested in participating should come to the first weeks of practice and see if it's a good fit.
+Any JMS students are welcome to come to FLL and FTC meetings to see what we do.
 If you are sure you want to be on a team, fill out this application form and turn it in to Ms. McKenzie.

 Google Doc: JMS Robotics application (you can print it OR make a copy to your own Drive folder and fill it out, then print it or send me a link to it.

 FLL typically meets Monday and Thursdays after school through September and then every day after school for the 4 weeks before our tournament, which will likely be in early November.

 FTC typically meets Monday and Thursday from late September to mid-October, then we ramp up to prepare for meets and the tournament.
 Meets are typically in November and December, then the league tournament is in January.

 Robotics is a competitive sport.
 We ask students to be committed to participating at a level equal to athletics.